Key Performance Indicators, or KPIs, allow you to measure the return from your pay-per-click (PPC) campaign investments.

-Valve+Meter Performance Marketing works with different PPC networks and we use our years of experience to narrow down the seven KPIs capable of making or breaking any PPC campaign.
-Read on and learn how to analyze your performance and make effective improvements.
+Valve+Meter Performance Marketing works with different PPC networks and we use our years of experience to narrow down the seven KPIs capable of making or breaking any PPC campaigns.

 Your PPC Campaign Ad Impressions